Where to Begin

 When blockchains and cryptocurrencies were first introduced, there were no hardware wallets or wallet interface apps to help people interact with the blockchain.
 It was accessible only to developers familiar with the command line, and wallet generation was not adapted for regular users and good security practices.

 At that point, most users created wallets via private key or encrypted keystore file, and more rarely via mnemonic phrase.
-In such cases, all the user receives is the ‘naked’ wallet information of a private key, phrase, or encrypted file, and they enter it directly when accessing the wallet.
+In such cases, all the user received is the ‘naked’ wallet information of a private key, phrase, or encrypted file, and they would enter it directly when accessing the wallet.
 If this ‘naked’ information is transmitted via the internet (as it is when you use it online), it allows anyone who intercepts it to immediately access your wallet just like you are doing.

 These software wallet creation methods are still available, but using them online means greatly increasing the chances of being phished.
 In fact, some wallet interfaces and services are planning to discontinue access via these methods altogether.
 So, don’t do it.
 If you need more convincing, read this.